publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/m__us_usc_t22_s262p–2.md

     (c) __Annual reports to Congress; inclusion of status of microenterprise credit promotion activities__

-        Each annual report to the Congress by the National Advisory Council on International Monetary and Financial Policies shall describe the status of the microenterprise credit promotion activities of each of the institutions referred to in subsection (a) or (b) of this section.
+        Each annual report to the Congress by the National Advisory Council on International Monetary and Financial Policies shall describe the status of the microenterprise credit promotion activities of each of the institutions referred to in subsection (a) or (b).

 ([Pub.
 L. 95–118, title XVI][/us/pl/95/118/tXVI], § 1603, as added [Pub.
 L. 100–202][/us/pl/100/202], § 101(e) \[title I\], Dec.
 22, 1987, [101 Stat.
 1329–131][/us/stat/101/1329-131], 1329–134.)